-The code provides an exception for construction site noise between the hours of 7:00 a.m. and 7:00 p.m.
+The County Code section 13-8(b) provides an exception for construction site noise between the hours of 7:00 a.m. and 7:00 p.m.
 Monday to Friday and 8:00 a.m. to 8:00 p.m.
 Saturday and Sunday.
 However, construction activities are required to satisfy one of the following noise limitations:

 No individual piece of equipment produces a noise level exceeding 83 dBA at a distance of 25 feet.
 If the device is housed within a structure on the property, the measurement shall be made outside the structure at a distance as close to 20 feet from the equipment as possible.

 The noise level at any point outside of the property plane of the project does not exceed 86 dBA.

+In addition, County Code section 13-8(b)(A) stipulates:

+“The provisions of subsections (b)(1) and (2) of this section shall not be applicable to impact tools and equipment; provided, that such impact tools and equipment shall have intake and exhaust mufflers recommended by manufacturers thereof and approved by the director of public works as best accomplishing maximum noise attenuation, and that pavement breakers and jackhammers shall also be equipped with acoustically attenuating shields or shrouds recommended by the manufacturers thereof and approved by the director of public works as best accomplishing maximum noise attenuation.
+In the absence of manufacturer’s recommendations, the director of public works may prescribe such means of accomplishing maximum noise attenuation as he/she may determine to be in the public interest.
+Construction projects located more than two hundred feet from existing homes may request a special use permit to begin work at six a.m. on weekdays from June 15th until September 1st.
+No percussion type tools (such as ramsets or jackhammers) can be used before seven a.m.
+The permit shall be revoked if any noise complaint is received by the sheriff’s department.”

 Glenn County